 When an agency refuses to bargain over a proposal because it claims that it is not negotiable, the union may file an appeal with the Authority.
 There are specific regulations that govern when an agency claim of this sort triggers a right to file an appeal, and how the appeal is filed.
-Information that may help you if want to file or respond to a negotiability appeal are the Authority's forms for filings, the Authority's Regulations, and the Guide to the FLRA Negotiability Appeals Process.
+Information that may help you if want to file or respond to a negotiability appeal are the Authority's forms for filings, the Authority's Regulations, and the Guide to Negotiability.
 Specific questions about appeals can be directed to the Office of Case Intake and Publication.
-Authority decisions in negotiability cases are appealable to the federal courts of appeal.
+Authority decisions in negotiability cases are appealable to the federal courts of appeals.

 Alternative dispute resolution of negotiability issues is available through the FLRA's Office of Collaboration and Alternative Dispute Resolution, which applies interest-based, dispute resolution techniques to resolve these disputes without litigation.